aws-solutions/virtual-waiting-room-on-aws/docs/software-architecture.md

 This template installs the API Gateway authorizers that can be used by the customer with Virtual Waiting Room on AWS issued JSON Web Tokens.
 After installing this template, the customer can add the authorizers to one or more API Gateway REST APIs to only allow users access who have passed through the waiting room.
 #### virtual-waiting-room-on-aws-openid.template

 This is an optional template that provides a set of APIs for Open ID Connect authorization and a sample page that acts as a waiting room within the authentication flow.
-This template is a logical layer above the primary public and private APIs configured by aws-virtual-waiting-room.template.
+This template is a logical layer above the primary public and private APIs configured by virtual-waiting-room-on-aws.template.

 #### virtual-waiting-room-on-aws-sample-inlet-strategy.template